 “Many of our students [in Chesterfied County] have EpiPens at school,” acknowledged Shawn Smith, the board’s spokesman.
 “It’s illegal to give a prescription drug to someone else,” he said.

 The staff at the county’s public schools are instructed that they are only allowed to use an epinephrine auto-injector if it is specifically prescribed by a doctor for the child in question and if the school has the child’s written action plan for allergy emergencies.
 “Absent those two,” Smith said, “we’re unable to carry out the doctor’s [verbal] orders.”

-It’s an easy procedure: all you have to do is pull off the safety cap, ram the device’s tip against the outside of the person’s upper thigh, and hold it there for 10 seconds.
+It’s an easy procedure: all you have to do is pull off the safety cap, push the device against the outside of the person’s upper thigh to activate the needle, and hold it there for 10 seconds.
 The EpiPen and other brands are even designed to go through clothes.
 Although epinephrine is a drug, numerous scientific studies have shown that it is highly safe to use.
-What is not safe is withholding the epinephrine, or putting off giving the shot.
+What is not safe is withholding the epinephrine, or delaying giving the shot.
 That can be deadly, as it was for Amarria.

 What’s Standing in the Way?

 With anaphylaxis, we know the prompt use of epinephrine in the first minutes of an attack is literally a shot of life.
 So what’s standing in the way?

 Three things: First, you need to have an auto-injector available.
 Second, you need to know when to use it.
 And third, you need to take a breath and just use it when that moment arrives.